-Lana, Italy is a beaming bouquet of South Tyrol’s most beloved qualities.
-Here is your guide to adventure and enchantment in this mountain-ringed gem.
+Lana is a beaming bouquet of South Tyrol’s most beloved qualities.
+Here is your guide to adventure and enchantment in the “California of the Alps”.

-A charming oasis pairing old-world ambiance with cosmopolitan vibes, Lana arises amid the orchards and vineyards bridging Bolzano and Merano.
-Its ideal location makes for a wonderful base during a trip to South Tyrol — especially in autumn when chestnuts, wine and Törggelen summon a festive spirit.
+A charming mountain town pairing old-world ambiance with cosmopolitan vibes, Lana sits amid the orchards and vineyards bridging Bolzano and Merano.
+Its ideal location makes for a wonderful base while visiting South Tyrol — especially in autumn when Törggelen fosters an extra festive spirit.

-As we show you below, Lana teems with swoon-worthy sights caught in the enthralling collision of Alpine and Mediterranean landscapes.
+As we show you below, Lana teems with swoon-worthy sights caught in the enthralling medley of Alpine and Mediterranean landscapes.
 You will find this hidden corner of South Tyrol produces abundant moments of awe and some of the most prized grapes and apples in Europe.

 What to See & Do in Lana